© Crown copyright 2021

 This will normally only apply to organisations located in the UK which either:

-- use the relevant acquisitions in the UK to make only non-business supplies
+- use the acquisitions in the UK to make only non-business supplies

 - make wholly exempt supplies

-If you register for VAT because of your relevant acquisitions, you won’t usually be able to claim any VAT back on your purchases.
+If you register for VAT because of your acquisitions, you will not usually be able to claim any VAT back on your purchases.
 This is because you’re not making any taxable supplies.

 7.2 When you must register and account for VAT

-When you make a relevant acquisition, VAT becomes due from you when you acquire the goods.
-You should account for it on your VAT return.
+When you make an acquisition, VAT becomes due from you when you acquire the goods.
+You should account for it on your VAT Return.
 For more information, please see VAT Notice 725: the single market.

-If you aren’t registered for VAT in the UK, you’ll be charged VAT in the EU member state where you buy the goods.
+If you’re not registered for VAT in the UK, you’ll be charged VAT in the EU member state where you buy the goods.

 7.3 Registering for VAT if you’re below the threshold

-7.4 Registering for VAT before starting to make relevant acquisitions
+7.4 Registering for VAT before starting to make acquisitions

 If you want to do this, you’ll need to:

-- satisfy HMRC that, from a certain date, you’ll be making relevant acquisitions
+- satisfy HMRC that, from a certain date, you’ll be making acquisitions

 - fill in a form VAT1B: application for registration – acquisitions and send it to us

-7.5 When registration for relevant acquisitions isn’t required
+7.5 When registration for acquisitions is not required

-You won’t need to register because of your relevant acquisitions if you:
+You will not need to register because of your acquisitions if you: